pydata/xarray/doc/roadmap.rst

 usefulness of the project is to focus on improving key interfaces that can be used externally to meet domain-specific needs.

-We can generalize the community's needs into three main caeagories:
+We can generalize the community's needs into three main categories:

 -  More flexible grids/indexing.
 -  More flexible arrays/computing.